fightingwalrus/iGCS/README.md

 ![alt tag](https://raw.github.com/fightingwalrus/iGCS/master/iGCS/Icons/Icon-50.png) iDroneCtrl
 ====

-iDroneCtrl (formally iGCS) is a UAV Ground Control Station for iPad and iPhone.
+iDroneCtrl (formally iGCS) is a UAV ground control station for iPad and iPhone.

-It is intended for use with UAVs conforming to the MAVLink protocol, such as the [ArduPilot Mega](http://dev.ardupilot.com), the Pixhawk as used in the 3DR IRIS, IRIS+ and the AR.Drone 2.0 (with Flight Recorder).
+It is intended for use with UAVs and autopilots supporting the [MAVLink](http://qgroundcontrol.org/mavlink/start) protocol, such as  [ArduPilot Mega](http://dev.ardupilot.com) and the Pixhawk in the 3DR IRIS and IRIS+.
+AR.Drone 2.0 (with Flight Recorder) has also been tested.

-It requires the "Made for iPhone" and "Made for iPad" iDroneLink available for sale at www.fightingwalrus.com
+iDroneCtrl requires the "Made for iPhone/iPad" iDroneLink available for sale at www.fightingwalrus.com

-You can download iDroneCtrl from the App Store here:
+You can download iDroneCtrl from the Apple App Store here:

 [iDroneCtrl - Fighting Walrus](https://itunes.apple.com/us/app/idronectrl/id948077202?mt=8&uo=4)